Cerenia/cerenia.github.io/README.md

 Once you are certain that you have a working backup and passphrase and that you know your PIN or the PIN is disabled, you can download the modified application and install it as described in the [Android Download](#android-download) section.

 #### **Transfer your Signal Data**
-Once you have successfully installed the APK you will need to load the data out of your backup into the modified application and reregister your mobile phone number with your account (and maybe your Signal PIN if you had registration lock enabled).
+Once you have successfully installed the APK you will need to load the data out of your backup into the modified application and reregister your mobile phone number with your account (and maybe input your Signal PIN if it was enabled).
 When opening the modified application for the first time, give it the permissions it needs to function like you did when installing the unmodified Signal application, and navigate to "Transfer or restore account".

 |  |  |  |  |